 The Woodsy recently profiled my path as a writer and journalist.
 To learn more about my literary fiction, please listen to this podcast or read this excerpt of my novel Subduction, a modern love story between an anthropologist and a hoarder’s son.

-If nonfiction is your thing, buy a copy of Pie & Whiskey: Writers Under the Influence of Butter & Booze, a 2017 New York Times New & Notable book to which I contributed my very first personal essay.
-I am grateful to editors Kate Lebo and Sam Ligon.
+Pie & Whiskey: Writers Under the Influence of Butter & Booze is a 2017 New York Times New & Notable book to which I contributed a very personal essay, with thanks to editors Kate Lebo and Sam Ligon.

 Though I had been writing for the Guardian for years, I was floored when Editor-in-Chief Katharine Viner commissioned me to investigate the disappearance of Blackfeet actress Misty Upham.
 My 5,000 word narrative about Misty’s life and death was recognized for Diversity in Digital Features by the Society for Features Journalism in 2016.